Lionel Messi: Ernesto Valverde in awe following Argentine's latest showing | Goal.com

-'I don't know how to qualify him' - Valverde in awe following Messi's latest showing
+'I don't know how to label him' - Valverde lost for words following Messi's latest showing

 Barcelona head coach Ernesto Valverde was delighted to leave Levante with an emphatic 5-0 win given his side's travails in the same game last season.